 This is a hand-made and beautifully framed traditional Kurpie paper cutting.
 It presents characteristic Kurpie cocks.
-A rare scheme colour was used in this paper cutting.
-Cocks are cut out from paper in intensive orange colour and decorated with fine elements in a different colour-scheme.
-The paper cutting is presented against a black background which brings out its characteristics in an excellent way.
+A characteristic scheme colour was used in this paper cutting.
+Cocks are cut out from a black paper and decorated with fine elements in a different colour-scheme.
+The paper cutting is presented against a lemon background which brings out its characteristics in an excellent way.
 Thanks to a distinct and daring colour scheme, it makes an impression of a very modern composition.
 Special attention should be drawn to a very elaborate and artistic paper cutting frame which was individually chosen by a professional framing studio.
 Elaborate finish of the frame calls for special attention.
-The paper cutting was fitted in a black, mat and very simple wooden frame.
-A double passé-partout with a narrow orange outline that accentuates the paper cutting background is perfectly harmonized with the basic colour.
+The cutout was placed in a light green varnished wooden frame on a gold background.
 A pane protects the paper cutting against destruction.
 The frame is equipped with a loop which enables it to be hung.

 The paper cutout will be a timless decoration of your home.
 We highly recommend it also for a wedding present.
 Upon your request we will enclose an occasional card from our collection of hand-made postcards and we will write whishes.